nbarendt/PgsqlBackup/docs/tutorial.rst

 .. todo:: just a thought, borrow the steps in the postgres manual, and expand with our stuff?  e.g., take the exact text from postgres 8.4 restore manual, and stich in our operations in a different color text or something?

-Consult the PostgreSQL documentation, Server Administration, Backup and Restore, Recovering Using a Continuous Archive Backup, for the standard procedure for preparing a server for a full restore.
+Consult the PostgreSQL documentation, Server Administration, Backup and Restore, Recovering Using a Continuous Archive Backup for the standard procedure for preparing a server for a full restore (e.g., `for PostrgreSQL 8.3 <http://www.postgresql.org/docs/8.3/static/continuous-archiving.html#BACKUP-PITR-RECOVERY>`_).
 This includes backing up the existing data directory or, at a minimum, any unarchived WAL files.
 It may also include modifying the pg_hba.conf file to disallow ordinary users from connecting until the restore is complete.

+Stop the PostgreSQL server.

 With the server cluster data directory completely empty, run restorepgsql as the PostgreSQL user account.
 This will download and restore the latest snapshot from S3.

 Remove the contents of the pg_xlog directory in the server cluster data directory and then copy any unarchived WAL segments saved earlier into the now empty pg_xlog directory.

 Create the recovery.conf file in the cluster data directory, setting the restore_command option to the string '/usr/bin/restorewal %f %p'.
-This is the only required setting in recovery.conf.
+This is the only required setting in recovery.conf to restore up the last WAL file archived.

 Start the PostgreSQL server and wait until it completes recovery.